COSC3020/tsp-held-karp-JingtianWang-28/README.md

 1<<n will shift the number to the left by n bits, and may get a value of 2^n, and then 1<<n-1 can get n consecutive "1" binary numbers to mark the visit status of n elements

+when use mask, State detection is more efficient, and no method calls are needed for search and insertion.
+Equality checks or hash calculations are avoided, and only integer operations are required, which is more efficient and saves memory.

 ///